raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - *Technical Usage:* Open Task Manager > App History > All of the data is being fetched from SRUM.
 	- Backend this information is stored in a Database.
-	- To grab its copy, we can leverage shadow copy
+	- To grab its copy, we can leverage volume shadow copy
-	- ``
+	- `vssadmin list shadows`

 ### Limitations